[Updated 07/01/24]

 Fortunately, Vanguard provides a breakdown of allocation by household age in their study as well.
 We can see this in the table below which shows that households under 45 tend to allocate around 75% of their portfolios to equities, while households older than 65 allocate around 60% to equities:

 What happens to the money that comes out of equities as these affluent households age?
-It goes into fixed income.
+It goes into fixed income/bonds.

 From the table above, we can see that the fixed income allocation of affluent households nearly doubles from age 50 to age 80.
-In other words, affluent households tend to go from 15% bonds to 30% bonds as they enter retirement.
+In other words, affluent households tend to go from 15% bonds in their 40s to 30% bonds during retirement.

-As their study shows, high net worth households (those with over $3 million in investable assets) had the vast majority of their wealth in stocks, bonds, and cash, with less than 7% of their investable assets in alternatives:
+As their study shows, high net worth households (those with over $3 million in investable assets) had the vast majority of their wealth in stocks, bonds, and cash, with less than 7% of their investable assets in alternatives such as hedge funds and other asset classes:

 This suggests that what we see in the Vanguard’s How America Invests study is representative of how the typical millionaire household allocates their money.
 They own typical asset classes and not all these exotic investments like the financial media might have us believe.